Plane Crazy (video game): Championship Mode

 Against seven other opponents, the objective of each level is to make it to the finish before the other players do.
 Throughout the course there are checkpoints that give you additional time.
 If the player should run out of time their engine would cut out leading their plane to veer and descend.
 If the plane were to touch anything they would crash leading to a game over.
 The only way to avoid this is to reach a checkpoint before hitting an obstacle.
 Upon completing a level the player will be rewarded with a cash pay out for upgrading their plane, the cash reward is increased the further into the championship with the highest value being $1000.

 Sometimes a bonus reward may be available, giving the player an extra cash pay out; the highest bonus pay out is $1000.

 When the last race is complete the player may be given a trophy based on their position.

 Level Design

 All maps in Plane Crazy are linear in design and would feature shortcuts that were either already exposed or could be exposed by player interaction by using rockets, of which each player would start with 3 per map.
 Rockets could also be used to activate hazards that would allow the player to catch up with players ahead of them, if used effectively.

-Players could also pick up blue orb that would give them items ranging from boosts and player-targeted rockets to stealth.
+Players could also pick up blue orbs that are scattered around the course, the "Power-up Generators" would give players power-ups ranging from boosts and player-targeted rockets to stealth.